JulianFriedl/challenge-bot/README.md

     6. If the total points earned by the athlete is less than 3 (or 2 if the week number is less than 9), the bot states that the athlete needs to pay.
 If the points are equal to or greater than the threshold, the bot states that the athlete does not need to pay.
     7. The command returns a Discord embed message with the payment details for each athlete for the week.
 - `!total`: Returns all challenge members and the amount they have to pay.
+    1. Retrieves all registered athlete's activity data for a specified year from the Strava API.
+    2. Checks if the same rules from the week command apply for each Week in the retrieved year
-    1. `get_yearly_payments():` Returns a Discord embed containing each athlete's annual payment information.
+    3. Returns a Discord embed containing each athlete's annual payment information.
 The annual payment is calculated based on the number of weeks an athlete didn't meet the required activity points.
-    2. `fetch_athlete_activities():` Retrieves an athlete's activity data for a specified year from the Strava API.
-    3. `create_payment_embed():` Creates a Discord embed containing the total annual payment information for each athlete.